-After consulting with relevant stakeholders, the Secretary may promulgate through notice and comment a regulation that designates drugs that may not be compounded due to the demonstrable difficulty of safely compounding these drugs, such as certain complex dosage forms and biologics.
+The Secretary may promulgate through notice and comment a regulation that designates drugs that may not be compounded due to the demonstrable difficulty of safely compounding these drugs, such as certain complex dosage forms and biologics.
 Until the regulation is finalized, the Secretary can designate products by notice following a 60-day comment period.
 This interim provision sunsets when the final regulation is effective or 5 years after the date of enactment, whichever occurs sooner.
-Every 5 years, the Secretary must seek public input on the need for compounded drugs to be included or excluded from the list of drugs that may not be compounded, although submissions and notices are also permitted between the 5-year intervals.

 Drugs removed from the market for safety and effectiveness reasons may not be compounded.
+However, the Secretary may allow a drug removed for human use to be compounded for animal use if appropriate.